Bennett, No. 2 Georgia romp over No. 18 Auburn 34-10 - WHIZ News

 Bo Nix and the Tigers came in averaging 40 points per game but couldn’t solve the Georgia defensive puzzle despite moving the ball at times.
 Nix completed 21 of 38 passes for 217 yards with an interception off a dropped ball a week after delivering a comeback win at LSU.

-Georgia also sacked him four times and harried him all afternoon, and the Tigers had some other drops to boot.
+Georgia also sacked Nix four times and harried him all afternoon, and the Tigers had some other drops to boot.
 The Bulldogs allowed just 46 yards on 29 rushes.

+“We’ve got to finish drives,” Auburn coach Bryan Harsin said.
+“That’s the most frustrating thing right now.
+We can drive the field and that really doesn’t matter if you don’t put points on the board.”

 THE TAKEAWAY